 10.3.
 When deciding upon the appropriate balancing actions, the TSOs shall follow this merit order:

-10.3.1. use of title products where and to the extent appropriate from the trading platforms;
+10.3.1. use of title products on a trading platform, where and to the extent deemed appropriate;

-10.3.2. if the trading platform does not provide sufficient need for balancing the system or it is economically less efficient, products described under the balancing service agreement are used.
+10.3.2. if the trading platform does not provide sufficient need for balancing the transmission system, products described under the balancing service agreement are used.

+10.3.3.
+Within each level of the merit order set out in sub‑paragraphs 10.3.1–10.3.2, the TSO shall apply the principle of cost‑efficiency, assessing cost‑effectiveness separately at each respective level.

 10.4.
 The use of trading platforms and the balancing services shall be agreed between the TSOs of the common balancing zone.